Based in North Carolina, serving the entire U.S.

 What Does Carolina Timberworks Do?

-A timber frame company like Carolina Timberworks partners with architects, builders, and homeowners to design and install post and beam and timber frame structures.
-First, our team cuts and pre-assembles your timber frame in our shop.
+A timber frame company like Carolina Timberworks partners with architects, builders, and homeowners to design and install post and beam and timber frame kits.
+First, our team cuts and pre-assembles your timber frame kit in our shop.
 Then we carefully take it apart and deliver it before installing the timber frame on site.

 We believe that a timber frame company should rise to the occasion, just like your timber frame.
 Carolina Timberworks will always deliver – and we’re nice.